coccinelle/coccinelle/bundles/stdcompat/stdcompat-current/README.md

 ``Set.find*``, ``Set.map``.
 Pure (but less efficient) implementations are available by configuring ``Stdcompat`` with ``./configure --disable-magic``.
-Note that redefinitions can still have bad time complexity: for instance, ``Set.map`` uses the function ``union`` to rebuild trees instead of the internal function ``try_join``, because using the latter would require to redefine too much internal functions.

 Redefinitions cannot even guarantee some security fixes: for instance, seeds and randomization are ignored with ``Hashtbl`` prior to 4.00.0.